robinrodricks/FluentFTP-FileZillaServer/readme.md

 Please report any bugs immediately to [tim.kosse@filezilla-project.org](mailto:tim.kosse@filezilla-project.org) and don't forget to include some system details as it helps to identify the bugs.

-**The tray icon**

-From the tray icon you've access to different features of FileZilla Server.
-You can enable/disable, lock/unlock or exit the server as well as restoring it to normal size.

-List of tray icon states:

-red

-server offline

-yellow

-server online

-green

-client connected

-flashing red-green

-server will go offline or will exit when all clients are disconnected

-flashing red-yellow

-server is locked

-flashing yellow-green

-server is locked and clients are still connected

 **Version History:**

 For a more detailed list of changes, please have a look at the SVN changelog located at [https://filezilla-project.org/changelog.php?type=2](https://filezilla-project.org/changelog.php?type=2).